foolhardy21/component-library/README.md

 - Basic header
 - Header with icons on the right side

+### Header
+- Basic Header with icons
+- Header with one icon
+- Collapsed Header
+- Prominent Header

 ### Dialog
 - Basic Dialog Box
 - Stacked Dialog Box